codepath/android_guides/Troubleshooting-Common-Issues.md

 ```

 It turns out that having both is redundant and will cause errors.
 It is necessary in this case to remove one or the other, depending on your need to use other Google API libraries.

-You can run into similar issues if a library is simply included twice.
-In that case, review the `libs` folder for JARS and the gradle file at `app/build.gradle` and see if you can identify the library dependency that has been loaded into your application twice.

 ## Eclipse ADT Issues